-Rule 4.
-Subpoenas
+Rule 4 Subpoenas

-The chair of the board, the chair of a district commission, or a licensed attorney representing a party before the board or a district commission may compel, by subpoena, the attendance and testimony of witnesses and the production of books and records.
+The chair of a district commission, or a licensed attorney representing a party before a district commission may compel, by subpoena, the attendance and testimony of witnesses and the production of books and records.
 A party not represented by a licensed attorney may submit a written request for a subpoena stating the reasons therefor and representing that reasonable efforts have been made to obtain voluntary compliance with its requests.
-In response to a request from a party not represented by an attorney, the board or a district commission may issue subpoenas for the attendance of witnesses or the production of documents.
+In response to a request from a party not represented by an attorney, the district commission may issue subpoenas for the attendance of witnesses or the production of documents.
 Costs of service, fees, and compensation shall be paid in advance by the party requesting the subpoena.
-The board or a district commission may issue subpoenas for the attendance of witnesses or the production of documents on its own motion.
-A petition to modify, vacate, or guash a subpoena shall be heard in superior court, pursuant to 3 V.S.A.
+The district commission may issue subpoenas for the attendance of witnesses or the production of documents on its own motion.
+A petition to modify, vacate, or quash a subpoena shall be heard in superior court, pursuant to 3 V.S.A.
 Sections 809a and 809b, 12 V.S.A.
-Sections 1263 and 1264, and V.R.C.P.
+Sections 1623 and 1624, and V.R.C.P.
 45, as applicable.
 In all other respects, applicable provisions of the Vermont Rules of Civil Procedure and the Administrative Procedures Act, shall apply and are incorporated herein.

-Rule 6.
-Computation of Time
+Rule 6 Computation of Time

-In computing any period of time prescribed or allowed by Act 250, these rules, or an order of the board or district commissions, the day of the act or event from which the designated period of time begins to run shall not be included.
-The last day of the period so computed shall be included, unless this day is a Saturday, Sunday, State legal holiday, or the day after Thanksgiving, in which event the period runs until the end of the next day which is not a Saturday, Sunday, State legal holiday, or the day after Thanksgiving.
+(A) In computing any period of time prescribed or allowed by these Rules, the day of the act or event from which the designated period of time begins to run shall not be included.
+The last day of the period so computed shall be included, unless this day is a Saturday, Sunday, state or federal legal holiday, or a day on which the office is officially closed due to weather or other circumstances such as the day after Thanksgiving, in which event the period runs until the end of normal office hours the next day which is not a Saturday, Sunday, state or federal legal holiday, or other day on which the office is officially closed.
+The day that a decision or order is issued shall be that date on which it has been certified that the decision or order has been placed in the U.S. Mail for delivery to interested persons or petitioners.
+The term "day" refers to calendar day.

-Whenever a person has the right or is required to file a document within a prescribed period after the service of paper on the person and the paper is served on the person by mail, the period shall begin to run three days after the date on which the paper was postmarked, unless the board or district commission served the paper or set a specific date by which the person must file.
+(B) Whenever a person has the right or is required to file a document within a prescribed period after the service of a paper on the person by another party in the proceeding, and the paper is served on the person by mail, the date of service shall be three days after the date on which the paper was postmarked, unless the Board or a Panel sets a specific date by which the person must file.